marccanela/immobility/README.md

 | dat | /Python/Data/dat/ | DAT files from the polybox |
 | dlc | /Python/Data/dlc/ | CSV files from the DLC |
 | videos | /Python/Data/videos/ | AVI files from the polybox |

+Now it's time to create a **Mice file**.
+Create an Excel file with the following columns:
+-